Learning Dirac Spectral Transforms for Topological Signals: Introduction

 \section{Introduction}

-Over the years, much interest has grown around the development of algorithms for processing and learning from signals defined over the nodes of a network.
+Over the years, significant interest has grown in developing algorithms of algorithms for processing and learning from signals defined over the nodes of a network.
 The whole machinery of Graph Signal Processing (GSP) \cite{sandryhaila2013discrete} revolves mainly around Laplacian operators \cite{smola2003kernels} as key enablers for spectral and convolutional methods based on the localization properties of the Graph Fourier Transform.
 Also, when moving to higher order topological structures to process edge signals, Hodge-Laplacians are still the cornerstone for both linear \cite{Barbarossa_2020,isufi2025topological} and deep neural methods \cite{yang2022simplicial}.
 However, Laplacian operators inherently treat signals within a single topological dimension at a time.
 In contrast, the Dirac operator of networks \cite{bianconi2021higher,bianconi2021topological} naturally couples multiple topological domains, enabling the joint processing of information across different orders.
-This property makes the Dirac operator particularly appealing for studying network dynamics \cite{calmon2023local,carletti2025global}, improving topological data analysis \cite{baccini2022weighted}, designing neural architectures \cite{mey2024dirac,battiloro2024generalized}, and modeling systems where different domains are intrinsically entangled by physical principles, such as molecular representation \cite{wee2023persistent}.
+This property makes the Dirac operator particularly appealing for studying network dynamics \cite{calmon2023local,carletti2025global}, topological data analysis \cite{baccini2022weighted,wee2023persistent} and neural architecture design \cite{mey2024dirac,battiloro2024generalized}.